idpattison/hyperledger-ibmcs/README.md

 ## Install the pre-requisites
-As you'll be interacting with Kubernetes and with IBM Bluemix in this lab, you need to install three  command line tools at the levels shown (or higher):
+As you'll be interacting with Kubernetes, IBM Bluemix and Hyperledger Composer in this lab, you need to install three  command line tools at the levels shown (or higher):
 - kubectl: v1.7 (the Kubernetes command line tool)
 - bx: v0.5 (the Bluemix command line tool).
-- Hyperledger Composer CLI: the latest version.
+- Hyperledger Composer CLI: always use the latest version.

 Install `kubectl` from https://kubernetes.io/docs/tasks/tools/install-kubectl/ - use the section titled _Install kubectl binary via curl_.
 You will need to select your OS and follow some basic instructions to download a file, mark it as executable, and move it into position.